-- Job 2.
-Title: Coordinate fish and habitat surveys.-We continued to work with field personnel to identify suitable fixed, long-term monitoring sites for the SSTP and to provide guidance on the completion of fixed and random fish and habitat surveys scheduled for the 2005 field season.
-A total of 54 random sites and 33 fixed sites were scheduled for surveys.
+Job 2.
+Title: Coordinate fish and habitat surveys.-We continued to work with field personnel to identify suitable fixed, long-term monitoring sites for the SSTP and to provide guidance on the completion of fixed and random fish and habitat surveys scheduled for the 2006 field season.
+A total of 54 random sites and 32 fixed sites were scheduled for surveys.
 We do not know how many of these surveys were completed since fieldwork was still being conducted when this report was written.
-In 2004, surveys at all fixed sites scheduled for sampling (33) plus two additional fixed sites added to the rotation were completed.
-A total of 31 of 54 random sites scheduled for sampling were completed.
-Time and budgetary constraints reduced the number of random sites sampled in 2004. - Job 3.
-Title: Work to upgrade the capabilities of the FCS.-We worked with administrators of Fisheries Division's central fish database, the Fish Collection System (FCS), to upgrade its data storage and retrieval capabilities.
-The FCS has received further upgrades to store and summarize temperature data from electronic temperature loggers.
-We identified and trained field personnel who would be responsible for entering temperature data into the FCS.
+In 2005, surveys at all fixed sites scheduled for sampling (33) were completed.
+A total of 12 of 54 random sites scheduled for sampling were completed.
+Time and budgetary constraints greatly reduced the number of random sites sampled in 2005.